 What is Curry Udon?

+Curry udon is an udon dish flavored with curry by adding curry powder to the broth.
 While most udon noodle dishes are usually served in a light and thin broth, curry udon is very different.
 Although the base of the broth is the same (made with dashi, soy sauce and mirin), curry udon is thick, warming and flavoured with curry spice.

 Curry udon also contains meat and a wider variety of vegetables which sets it further apart from your regular udon soup.

-Curry Udon Broth
+Udon Broth (dashi stock)

 The broth is packed with flavour, here are the main ingredients: